-The construction of overlay networks, that can be regarded as "logical transport networks" in the sense defined in [24], namelly composed of a fraction of the links of the underlying network is of great importance in various areas of telecommunication network design.
-Relevant applications of this concept are peer-to-peer networks (see e. g. in [22]) and VPNs (Virtual Private Networks).
+The construction of overlay networks, that can be regarded as "logical transport networks" in the sense defined in [32], namely composed of a fraction of the links of the underlying network, is of great importance in various areas of telecommunication network design.
+Relevant applications of this concept are peer-to-peer networks (see e. g. in [27]) and VPNs (Virtual Private Networks).
 Different types of approaches can be considered for the design of overlay networks, in different application environments.
-Examples of proposals of this nature are for example [24] - concerning a general overlay structure or [22], concerning peer-to-per networks.
+Examples of proposals of this nature are [32] concerning a general overlay structure or [27], concerning peer-to-peer networks.
 In any case the obtained network topologies are normally either tree-based or sparse topologies.
-In the particular case of shortest path based routing, very attractive having in mind the features of OSPF routing protocol and its evolutions, it was shown in [23] that assuming certain statistical distribuitions for the link weights/costs , in certain conditions, the overlay network (formed by the union of all shortest path trees in the underlying network) is a minimum spanning tree, i. e. an optimal tree that includes all network nodes.
+One common approach, in this context, is shortest path based routing, the practical attractiveness of which results from the features of the OSPF (Open Shortest Path First) routing protocol and its evolutions.
+It was shown in [30] that assuming certain statistical distributions for the link weights/costs, in certain conditions, the overlay network (formed by the union of all shortest path trees in the underlying network) is a minimum spanning tree, i. e. an optimal tree that includes all network nodes.

 A possible type of design method is the construction of overlay networks based on minimal cost spanning trees in the context of a capacity aware QoS routing method.
-This type of approach is proposed in [12] for application to MPLS networks using a bicriteria model that uses as metrics to be optimised load balancing cost and average delay bound, a model that also may be used to traffic broadcasting in MPLS.
+This type of approach is proposed in [12] for application to MPLS networks using a bicriteria model, that uses as metrics to be optimised load balancing cost and average delay bound, a model that also may be used for traffic broadcasting in MPLS.

-Furthermore various applications in communication networks require the calculation of spanning trees, often designated as broadcast trees such as in video broadcasting services or data management.
+Furthermore, various applications in communication networks require the calculation of spanning trees, often designated as broadcast trees such as in video broadcasting services or data management.

 Note that all previously mentioned models consider a single-layer network representation where the overlay network or broadcast tree is constructed.
-A more realistic type of approach when one seeks to introduce explicitly in the model resilience aspects has to take into account the multilayered nature of telecommunication networks, such that a single failure at a lower level often corresponds to multiple failures at an upper level.
-For example a failure risk may represent a fibre cut, a card or a software failure at a node, which may affect more than one link at an upper functional network layer.
+A more realistic type of approach, when one seeks to introduce resilience aspects explicitly in the model, has to take into account the multilayered nature of telecommunication networks, such that a single failure at a lower level often corresponds to multiple failures at an upper level.
+For example, a failure risk may represent a fibre cut, a card or a software failure at a node, which may affect more than one link at an upper functional network layer.
 These concerns are particularly relevant when the overlay/broadcast trees are to be calculated directly over optical networks (physical layer).
-In this context it is normally necessary to use the concept of Shared Risk Link Group (SRLG), that may be defined as subset of the functional (or logical) network links which may be affected by a certain failure risk.
+In this context it is normally necessary to use the concept of Shared Risk Link Group (SRLG), that may be defined as a subset of the functional (or logical) network links which may be affected by a certain failure risk.